manolo/vaadin-pouchdb/README.md

 It's goal is the simplicity of setting up an application which works online / offline.
 Nothing else needed for observing connectivity, changes in a list, etc.

+Disclaimer: I have developed this component on my Comunity-Fridays hours at Vaadin, this is the reason of the component's name.
+The element is not part of the official set of Vaadin Core Elements.

 ## Quick Start

 ```